IGRIDI/Planner_SLR/README.md

 Thank you for choosing Planner_SLR - easy and simple to understand planner.

 # Functionality
-Keeping the list of cases, namely: adding items to the list, deleting items from the list, editing the list.
+Keeping the list of cases, namely: adding items to the list, deleting items from the list, editing the list, saving data to the file.